 The Long Arm of Ayn Rand: Why she still matters, Part 1

 The intelligentsia mocked her writings and lampooned her philosophy, which she called Objectivism.
 But Ayn Rand's books, especially her two major works The Fountainhead and Atlas Shrugged, continue to sell millions of copies.
 There are Ayn Rand think tanks, academies, even dating sites.
-And her influence on politics and popular culture are stronger than ever.
+And her influence on politics and popular culture is stronger than ever.
 Contributor Sandy Bourque outlines Rand's improbable rise to fame and influence, and the surprising Canadian connection, which helped secure her place in the history of ideas.
 Part 1 of a two-part series

 **This episode originally aired November 1, 2018.